Metallic quantum criticality enabled by flat bands in a kagome lattice: Introduction

 In quantum materials, strong correlations give rise to a rich landscape of quantum phases\,\cite{Kei17.1,Pas21.1}.
 Microscopically, strong correlations arise when the partially-filled atomic orbitals near the Fermi energy make the electrons to experience a larger electrostatic repulsive interaction than their kinetic energy~\cite{Imada1998,Coleman-Schofield05,Si-HF}.
 The advent of moir\'{e} systems has highlighted the notion of flat bands -- bands of Bloch electron states that hardly disperse~\cite{Bistritzer2011,Cao2018}.
 Such flat bands are also being investigated in materials with kagome and other line-graph lattices\,\cite{Mielke1991,Checkelsky2018,Yao18.1x,Comin2020-2}, where a destructive interference of electron motion leads to a reduction in the bandwidth and proportionally enhances the effect of electron interaction.
 These studies represent a part of extensive ongoing efforts on metals with kagome and related crystal structures.
 Most of the existing efforts have focused on static though unusual electronic orders such as charge density wave\,\cite{Hasan2020,Guguchia2022-TRSB,Zhou2022,Dai2022,Yin2022,Setty2022}.

 A central theme of strongly correlated electrons is strange metallicity, which is signified by anomalous temperature and/or frequency dependences in their electrical transport, spin/charge dynamics and thermodynamic properties~\cite{Philip2022,Hu-qcm2022,Kirchner2020,Vojta-RMP}.
-Such metals are typically located at the border of localization, as implicated by a jump of the Fermi surface~\cite{paschen2004,Shishido2005,Park2006}; when they are associated with metallic quantum criticality, they implicate a type of quantum critical points that go beyond the Landau framework of order-parameter fluctuations\,\cite{Si-Nature,Colemanetal,senthil2004a}.
-Recently, strange metallicity has also been observed in metals of kagome and related line-graph crystalline structures\,\cite{Ye2021.x,Ekahana2021.x,Huang_pyrochlore_2023.x}, raising the question about its origin and, more generally, whether and how it is connected with the strange metallicity of more familiar platforms.
+Such metals are typically located at the border of electron localization, as implicated by a jump of the Fermi surface~\cite{paschen2004,Shishido2005,Park2006}; when they are associated with metallic quantum criticality, they implicate a type of quantum critical points (QCPs) that go beyond the Landau framework of order-parameter fluctuations\,\cite{Hu-qcm2022,Si-Nature,Colemanetal,senthil2004a}.
+Recently, strange metallicity has also been observed in metals of kagome and related line-graph crystalline structures\,\cite{Huang_pyrochlore_2023.x,Ye2021.x,Ekahana2021.x,Liu-kagome2024}. raising the question about its origin and, more generally, whether and how it is connected with the strange metallicity of more familiar platforms.
+In particular, a temperature-pressure phase diagram\,\cite{Liu-kagome2024} in a new kagome metal with active (i.e., proximate-to-the-Fermi-energy) flat band\,\cite{Guo-Yi2024} opens up an outstanding question: How is their strange metallicity linked to quantum criticality in such a topological flat-band setting?